Home » Cardiovascular Health » Heart Disease Risk Factors » Bad Cholesterol Levels

 Most physicians also want to make sure that the other three numbers are also in good shape.
 Normal HDL cholesterol levels range from 40 to 50 mg/dL in men and 50 to 60 mg/dL in women.
 Anything less could make you vulnerable to heart disease.

 LDL cholesterol levels are also taken very seriously by physicians.
 There is a strong correlation between high LDL numbers and an increased risk for coronary heart disease.
-According to the Mayo Clinic, everyone should work on getting their LDL cholesterol levels under 130 mg/dL; however, if you have diabetes, have had a heart attack, have high blood pressure, smoke, or have a history of heart disease in your family, you should take extra precautions to keep these numbers low so as to minimize your risk.
+According to the Mayo Clinic, everyone should work on getting their LDL cholesterol levels under 130 mg/dL; however, if you have diabetes, have had a heart attack, have high blood pressure, smoke, or have a history of in your family, you should take extra precautions to keep these numbers low so as to minimize your risk.
 Keep in mind that LDL levels over 160 mg/dL are considered high.

 When it comes to triglycerides, normal levels are below150 mg/dL.
 Anything above 200 mg/dL is considered high and could put you at significant risk for heart disease and other disorders, which could include diabetes.